cocos/cocos-docs/en/editor/publish/publish-pc-wechatgame.md

 WeChat PC mini game is support to open WeChat Mini Game in the WeChat PC Client.
 The WeChat PC mini game will have most of the capabilities of Mobile, including but not limited to virtual payment, open data context, touch events, etc. (Ads are not currently supported).
 It also provides keyboard events, mouse events, window customization and other features.

-In Cocos Creator 3.0, creating games for the WeChat PC Mini Games is officially supported.
+In Cocos Creator, creating games for the WeChat PC Mini Games is officially supported.
 And completes the adaptation of mouse and keyboard related interfaces.

 ## Use Cocos Creator to access to WeChat PC Mini Games